alistairking/cc-template/README.md

 Compilation
 -----------

-Once customization and some coding is complete (or before, `cc-template` is a fully-working example!), you can run the build scripts.
+Once customization and some coding is complete (or before -- `cc-template` is a fully-working example!), you can run the build scripts.

 Chances are, you can simply run the [build_latest.sh](build_latest.sh) script